VivianGomez/Tweenity/README.md

 ### Create your own graph on Twine
 When building your own simulations or games, you will need to create your own graphs.
 Follow these steps to do so:
-1. Open Twimne editor, and click on "New" option (this create a new graph)
+1. Open Twine editor, and click on "New" option (this create a new graph)
 ![image](https://github.com/user-attachments/assets/695f8f19-c436-4f27-8d58-1cf4a59de64a)

 2. That will open a small input field, write there the name of your graph, then click on "Create"